 Step 1: Find Out How Much You Can Borrow

 The first step in obtaining a loan is to determine how much money you can borrow.
-In case of buying a home, you should determine how much home you can afford even before you begin looking.
+In the case of buying a home, you should determine how much home you can afford even before you begin looking.
 By answering a few simple questions, we will calculate your buying power, based on standard lender guidelines.

-You may also elect to get pre-approved for a loan which requires verification of your income, credit, assets and liabilities.
+You may also elect to get pre-approved for a loan which requires verification of your income, credit, assets, and liabilities.
 It is recommended that you get pre-approved before you start looking for your new house so you:

 Look for properties within your range.